AdobeDocs/analytics-platform.en/help/stitching/overview.md

 {style="table-layout:auto"}

-Attribution works when the identifying custom variable ties to a device.
+Attribution works when the identifying custom variable is tied to a device.
 In the example above, event 1 and 10 are stitched as a result from the replay, leaving only event 8, and 9 unstitched.
 And reducing the people metric (cumulative) to 2.

 +++